DNS Lookups Were Timing Out Randomly in Kubernetes

 summary: "Conntrack table is {{ $value }}% full on {{ $labels.instance }}"

-Now we get alerted before conntrack fills up completely.
+Now we get alerted before it fills up.

 apiVersion: v1